 The NWL area incorporates a mixture of land uses, including rural farmland, parkland, the River Wensum, River Tud, residential areas and business/retail uses.

 An assessment of all the land ownership parcels to understand the scale and number of land owners will be undertaken for all options considered.

-Highways England (HE) made their preferred route announcements for this project on 4 August 2017.
+Highways England (HE) made their preferred route announcements for the dualling of the North Tuddenham to Easton stretch of the A47, west of Norwich, on 4 August 2017.
 The alignment broadly follows the existing A47 single carriageway alignment, but moves the road slightly north as it passes Honingham and slightly south as it passes Hockering, crossing the old A47 at a point between Sandy Lane and Wood Lane.
 This alignment has the potential advantage of retaining much of the existing local road network, which should therefore minimise the impact of the project during construction.